 The notebook that is on the table belongs to Celia.

-Did you go to the university where my cousin Jim went too?
+Did you go to the same university that my cousin Jim went to?

 I can see the bird that is on the fence.

-I like to order burger, which is also my brother’s favorite.
+I like to order burgers, which is also my brother’s favorite.